Using cf CLI Plugins

 BINARY-FILENAMEwith the path to and name of your binary file.

 Note: You cannot install a plugin that has the same name or that uses the same command as an existing plugin.
-You must first uninstall the existing plugin.
+You will be prompted to uninstall the existing plugin.

 Note: The cf CLI prohibits you from implementing any plugin that uses a native cf CLI command name or alias.
 For example, if you attempt to install a third-party plugin that includes the command

 cf push, the cf CLI halts the installation.